 The spare tire carrier is designed to carry an undamaged tire and rim assembly of the type and size specified for the trailer.
 Never place a severely damaged wheel assembly with a damaged partial tire, or a rim only, in the carrier.

 Tire Rotation

 (10,000-mile intervals)

 Axles and Bearings

-Never allow heat to be applied to the axle tube, since the rubber providing the spring torsion action doing so will severely damage.
+Never allow heat to be applied to the axle tube because the rubber providing the spring torsion action will be severely damage.

 Rubber Torsion Axle Alignment Specifications